juliend88/Docker/articlev2/application-mycloudmanager-v2/README-EN.md

 * Time synchronization

 MyCloudManager has been completely developed by the CAT team ( Cloudwatt Automation Team).
+* My Cloud Manager is fully HA (High Available)
 * it is based on a CoreOS instance
-* all applications are deployed via Docker containers on a Kubernetes infrastructure
+* all applications are deployed via Docker containers orchestrated by Kubernetes
-* The user interface is built in technology React
+* The user interface is developed by React
 * Also you can install or configure, from the GUI, all the applications on your instances via Ansible playbooks.
 * To secure maximum your Cloudmanager, no port is exposed on the internet apart from port 22 to the management of the stack of bodies and port 1723 for PPTP VPN access.